 Search engine web crawlers know the internet better than it knows itself.
 They look at every aspect of every website and compare it to every other website along a variety of attributes.
 How does your website stack up against direct competitors?
 Or people you don’t even compete with who might rank ahead of you anyway?
 A lot can go wrong.

 In a way, it’s a “man vs. machine” dilemma.
-You’re trying to outsmart an algorithm that can keep track of hundreds of billions of websites.
+You’re trying to outsmart an algorithm that can track of hundreds of billions of websites.
 What’s a mere mortal to do?

 Search engines want happy customers.
 They do this by attempting to return the most relevant and authoritative results for every search input.